MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-miniport-drivers-to-netadaptercx.md

 Next, you'll distribute code from *MiniportInitializeEx* into the appropriate WDF event callback handlers, several of which are optional.
 For details on the callback sequence, see [Power-Up Sequence for an Network Adapter WDF Client Driver](power-up-sequence-for-a-netadaptercx-client-driver.md).

-For info on the callbacks you'll need to provide, see [Device initialization](device-initialization.md).

-[*EVT_NET_ADAPTER_SET_CAPABILITIES*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities) is where the client calls the methods equivalent to [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672).
+You'll call the methods equivalent to [**NdisMSetMiniportAttributes**](https://msdn.microsoft.com/library/windows/hardware/ff563672) when you're starting your net adapter, but before you call [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadapterstart).
 However, instead of calling one routine with a generic [**NDIS_MINIPORT_ADAPTER_ATTRIBUTES**](https://msdn.microsoft.com/library/windows/hardware/ff565920) structure, the client driver calls different functions to set different types of capabilities.

-For more info, see the Remarks section of [*EVT_NET_ADAPTER_SET_CAPABILITIES*](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities).
+For info on the callbacks you'll need to provide and when to start a net adapter, see [Device initialization](device-initialization.md).

 ## Creating queues to manage control requests